 Use the resources available to you

-Your first port of call should be your personal tutor or mentor, as they’re going to be more likely to be able to give you bespoke advice based on your past work.
-Why?
-Because your tutor will have seen your essays and the essays of your peers, they’re likely to be able to tell you where you can improve to hit the top marks.
-However, you may feel a bit embarrassed about seeing your tutor, or their office hours may be at a ridiculous hour of the day (9am?!
-Are you serious?).
-So, who ya gonna call?
-AllAboutLaw.co.uk, of course!
+Your first port of call should be your personal tutor or mentor, as they will be more likely to offer you bespoke advice based on your past work.
+Your tutor will have seen your essays and the essays of your peers, so they will have the experience and knowledge to tell you where you can improve to hit the top marks.
+However, you may feel slightly intimidated to see your tutor, or their office hours may be at an inconvenient hour of the day.
+In that case, this article should help you out.

-Right, first things first, there’s three key elements of any essay: planning, writing and presenting.
-We’ll run through each part, giving you tip-top advice.
+There are three key elements to writing an essay: planning, writing and presenting.
+We’ll run through each part separately, giving you top advice.

-Deconstruct the question.
-Work out precisely what you’re being asked.
+Deconstruct the question and work out precisely what you’re being asked.
 Are you being asked why something happened?
 Or how something will be carried out?
+Look for keywords such as “analyse”, “contrast” or “critically evaluate” to name but a few.
+In these words, the essay question is telling you how to answer it.

-Once you’ve worked out what you’re being asked, you should plan your argument.
-Your argument is largely going to be dictated by the evidence and supporting material.
+Once you’ve worked out what you’re being asked, you should plan your argument, which is largely going to be dictated by the evidence and supporting material.
 If you find yourself disagreeing with a particular author, find evidence to back up your claim.

-There’s absolutely loads of material out there for any essay.
-Public law and constitutionalism has been written about countless times.
+There exists plenty of material to support your arguments in an essay.
+Public law and constitutionalism have been written about countless times.
 Look up any controversial or contentious pieces of work that could apply to your essay as these are likely to have generated responses from the academic world, opening the door to a wealth of material.
-Material can also be in the form of lecture notes and any research you’ve done yourself.
+The material can also be in the form of lecture notes and any research you’ve done yourself.
+Be sure to verify the credibility of your sources, and if possible aim to fact-check the information you choose to include in your essay.

 So, once you’ve made a to-do list, analysed the question, selected and organised material in a concise essay plan, it’s time to start writing.
 There are three main points to a typical essay.

-The introduction should highlight your understanding of the issues raised by the question and reveal how you intend to answer the question.
-Therefore, you need to show you understand context, tell the reader your interpretation of the question and outline your argument and structure.
+The introduction should highlight your understanding of the issues raised by the question and reveal how you intend to answer it.
+It’s crucial to demonstrate you understand the context.
+This is best achieved by informing the reader about your interpretation of the question, presenting your thesis and outlining the structure you intend to follow over the course of the essay.

 You may have heard that the introduction should be the last thing you write in an essay.
-In practice, this can work, as it’s only after you’ve finished your essay where you know what you’ve argued.
-However, you should have a rough idea of what will be included in the introduction, even if it changes later on.
+This isn’t necessarily the case.
+Generally, you should have a rough idea of what will be included in the introduction, even if it changes later on.

 Your argument should be split into paragraphs, each with its own point and purpose.
 Paragraphs should present and comment on supporting evidence.
-Evidence adds authority and credibility to your point.
+Make sure to always support any argument with evidence.
+The evidence adds authority and credibility to your point.

-Times New Roman, size 12, is the only font you should consider using for an essay.
-On top of that, you should justify and double space the text and make sure that your referencing complies with the style set out by your university or tutor.
+Generally, universities will specify the font, type-size and format in which they want the essay to be presented.
+However, if the university doesn’t provide this information, a readable font in size 12 should be the default option.
+On top of that, you should justify and double-space the text and make sure that your referencing complies with the style set out by your university or tutor.

-Paragraphs should be indented, as should longer quotes, which should be single spaced and do not require quotation marks.
+Paragraphs should be indented, as should longer quotes, which should be single spaced and without quotation marks.

-Hopefully that’s helped address some of your essay worries and if you follow these points you may see an improvement in your marks!
+Hopefully, that’s helped address some of your essay worries.
+If you follow these points, you may see an improvement in your marks!